-Sean Hayes returns to his iconic role as Jack McFarland on NBC's "Will & Grace," which will be revived on the network this fall.
+Sean Hayes returns to his iconic role as Jack McFarland on NBC's "Will & Grace" for the final season that premieres October 24.

 Hayes was raised in the Chicago suburb of Glen Ellyn, Illinois.
-A talented musician, he supported himself as a classical pianist and performed in a pop band while attending Illinois State University, where he majored in performance and conducting.
-After his college experience, Hayes began working in the Chicago stage community, serving as the music director at the Pheasant Run Theater for a few years where he appeared in several of their productions.
+A talented musician, he supported himself as a classical pianist and performed in a pop band while attending Illinois State University, where he majored in performance and orchestral conducting.
+After his college experience, Hayes worked in the Chicago stage community and served as the music director at the Pheasant Run Theater for a few years where he also appeared in several of their productions.

-After moving to Los Angeles, Hayes had gigs as a stand-up comic, performing at the Comedy Club, and starred in the television movie "A&P," based on the short story by John Updike.
-In 1998, Hayes received his big break and landed the role of Jack on "Will & Grace," for which he won an Emmy Award (and was nominated six additional times).
+After moving to Los Angeles, Hayes performed at The Comedy Club as a stand-up comic and starred in the television movie "A&P," based on the short story by John Updike.
+Hayes received his big break in 1998 when he landed the role of Jack on "Will & Grace," for which he won an Emmy Award (and was nominated six additional times).
 The series has earned a total of 18 Emmys and 91 nominations.
-Hayes has also won four Screen Actors Guild Awards, two TV Guide Awards, an American Comedy Award and seven Golden Globe nominations and was the recipient of the Stephen F. Kolzak Award at the GLAAD Media Awards.
+Hayes has also won four Screen Actors Guild Awards, two TV Guide Awards, an American Comedy Award, six Golden Globe nominations and was the recipient of the Stephen F. Kolzak Award at the GLAAD Media Awards.

-Hayes starred as Larry Fine in the movie "The Three Stooges," directed by Peter and Bobby Farrelly, and is a voice actor in "Monsters University."
-Hayes' additional film credits include "The Bucket List," opposite Jack Nicholson and Morgan Freeman, "Billy's Hollywood Screen Kiss," "Pieces of April," the voice of Mr. Fish in "The Cat in the Hat," "Win a Date with Tad Hamilton," "Igor," "Soul Men" and the voice of Mr. Tinkles in the box-office hit "Cats and Dogs."
+Hayes starred as Larry Fine in the movie "The Three Stooges," directed by Peter and Bobby Farrelly, and voiced Terri in the 2013 summer box office hit "Monsters University."
+Hayes' additional film credits include "The Bucket List," opposite Jack Nicholson and Morgan Freeman, "Billy's Hollywood Screen Kiss," "Pieces of April," the voice of the Fish in "The Cat in the Hat," "Win a Date with Tad Hamilton!," "Igor," "Soul Men" and the voice of Mr. Tinkles in the box-office hit "Cats & Dogs."